tvixen/diy-BMS-with-Arduino-Nano/README.md

 Hardware drawings was updated to 3.0.4
 # Update 13/7-2018
 Arduino code for Master is uploaded.
 It's purly working as master, and without any debug information.
 But it should be plug'n play.
+Arduino code for Slave is uploaded.
+No really debug information in code.